 The law requires New York City employers with four or more employees and one or more

 One year after going live, the facility has contributed to widespread drug activity in a neighborhood packed with substance use programs.

 With temperatures cooling in New York, uptowners are growing concerned that their heating and hot water will once again be unreliable.

 In early October, Prisleidy Hernandez, 23, had no heating or hot water in her apartment on Post Avenue in Inwood, Manhattan.

-Martha Medina moved into her
+Martha Medina moved